Starlab (space station)

 Starlab is a low Earth orbit (LEO) commercial space station currently under development by Starlab Space, a joint venture between the U.S. company Voyager Technologies (formerly Voyager Space and majority shareholder in Nanoracks) and European company Airbus.
-If development continues beyond the initially funded phase in 2021–24, then Starlab would be launched before the decommissioning of the ISS, no earlier than 2028.
+If development continues beyond the initially funded phase in 2021–24, then Starlab would be launched before the decommissioning of the ISS, no earlier than 2029.
 The development program has received partial funding from both NASA and the ESA.
+The station will serve as a weightlessness research laboratory, particularly for the pharmaceutical industry, and will be open to American and European astronauts, but will not be open to space tourism.

 History

 Background

-In March 2021, NASA presented the Commercial LEO Destinations (CLD) program which aims to support the creation of private Earth-orbiting space stations in which the agency would only be one of the customers (tenant or other form of contract), with companies retaining ownership of their stations.
+In 2021, NASA presented the Commercial LEO Destinations (CLD) program which aims to support the creation of private Earth-orbiting space stations in which the agency would only be one of the customers (tenant or other form of contract), with companies retaining ownership of their stations.
 This is a new outsourcing of the agency's space program, following on from the Commercial Orbital Transportation Services/Commercial Resupply Services (cargo transport) and Commercial Crew Development/Commercial Crew Program (crew transport) programs.
 These stations will have to take over from the International Space Station after its deorbiting, planned for the early 2030s.
-For its part, NASA is focusing on its lunar exploration projects (Artemis program with Lunar Gateway station and Moon landings).
+For its part, NASA is focusing on its lunar exploration with Artemis program.

-Development

 The Starlab project was initially proposed in October 2021 by Nanoracks, its majority shareholder Voyager Technologies (formerly Voyager Space), and Lockheed Martin to respond to the Commercial LEO Destinations program (CLD) of the American space agency, NASA.
 The team of companies developing Starlab was one of three teams selected in December 2021 to continue their work with grants from NASA, i.e. $160 million, the two other competing teams, Blue Origin (associated with Sierra Space (carve-out from Sierra Nevada Corporation), Boeing and Redwire) and Northrop Grumman (associated with Dynetics) were granted $130 million and $125.6 million, respectively, subject to the approval by the United States Congress.
 These Space Act Agreements are the first phase of two by which NASA aims to maintain an uninterrupted U.S. presence in low-Earth orbit by transitioning from the International Space Station to other platforms.
 Initially, the proposed station design consisted of a docking node module surrounded by a large inflatable module (technology originally developed in the 1990s by NASA, during the Transhab project, and later extended by Bigelow Aerospace) to be built by Lockheed Martin and by a service module, providing energy (solar panels) and propulsion.

+Development